auth0/docs/articles/email/index.md

 After you have configured your own email service provider, the [Emails](${manage_url}/#/emails) dashboard will allow you to customize your emails beyond the existing templates.

-**Note:** For users with the **Free Subscription** plan email workflows and using the custom email provider features are available.
+**Note:** For users with the **Free Subscription** plan, email workflows and using the custom email provider features are available.
 However a paid subscription plan is required for email customizations.
-See the [subcription pricing page](https://auth0.com/pricing) for more details.
+See the [subscription pricing page](https://auth0.com/pricing) for more details.

-For more information, see: [Customizing Your Emails](/email/templates).
+For more information see [Customizing Your Emails](/email/templates).